nightseas/arm_applications/doc/getting_started_with_clearfog_base.md

 This is the easiest way to make things done, only if your A38x SoM ordered from Solid-Run doesn't contain an eMMC flash.

-Uncompress the downloaded archive and write it to the Micro SD card, use [Etcher](https://www.etcher.io/) on any OS, or dd on Linux if you like (sdX, such as sdc, stands for your card):
+Uncompress the downloaded archive and write it to the Micro SD card, use [Etcher](https://www.etcher.io/) on any OS, or dd on Linux if you insist (sdX, such as sdc, stands for your card):

 ```sh
 sudo dd if=./your-image-file of=/dev/sdX bs=4M